varletjs/rattail/docs/general/in-mobile.md

 # inMobile

-Determine whether the code is running in a mobile browser environment
+Determine whether the code is running in a `mobile` browser environment.

 ### Usage